 1. Artifact-aware quality is the real battleground.
 A model that looks great before export can still lose the challenge.

-4. The frontier is compositional.
-Winning ideas will likely combine sharing, quantization robustness, and budget-aware evaluation rather than rely on a single gimmick.
+5. The frontier is compositional.
+Winning ideas will likely combine quantization robustness, token/output-side efficiency, and budget-aware evaluation rather than rely on a single gimmick.

 How to use this page